13. Graphics#

 lines(c(-3, 0, 3), c(-2, 1.25, -2), xpd=TRUE, lty=3) # clip to figure region

-plot.window can be used to set the user coordinates.
+plot.window sets the user coordinates.
 It accepts the following parameters:

 xlim